castai/docs/docs/guides/autoscaling-policies.md

 Since this decision is driven by the customer and not by CAST AI optimization engine, it might not result in the most cost effective node added.
 However, this feature is particularly  beneficial when migrating into CAST AI selected nodes and securing additional capacity upfront (i.e. adding larger nodes, but knowing that during migration they would be filled up).

-System supports the following CPU to Memory ratios: 1:2, 1:4 and 1:8.
+The system supports the following CPU to Memory ratios: 1:2, 1:4 and 1:8.
 Based on the example presented in the picture, CAST AI would consider 4CPU16GiB RAM and 4CPU 32GiB RAM instances

 ![](autoscaling-policies/node_constraints.png)